 The American Bar Association requires that “a law school shall establish and publish learning outcomes.”
 Elon Law’s learning outcomes are outlined here by year.

-Elon University School of Law is leading innovation in legal education with a groundbreaking curriculum that is both academically rigorous and highly experiential.
+Elon Law is leading innovation in legal education with an innovative curriculum that is both academically rigorous and highly experiential.

 At the core of an Elon Law education are challenging courses taught by highly accomplished faculty members.
 Elon’s curriculum provides a breadth of legal knowledge in business law, criminal law, constitutional law, public interest law and trial and appellate advocacy, with the opportunity for students to concentrate in areas of law of greatest interest to them.
 The program emphasizes legal writing, oral advocacy and professional competencies, including leadership skills not traditionally emphasized in law schools.

 Building on that strong foundation, Elon Law connects students to the legal profession through an unparalleled commitment to experiential learning.
-Beginning in 2015, entering Elon Law students will spend a full term in legal practice guided by a faculty member.
-Placements are in judicial clerkships, public and private law offices or one of the school’s in-house legal clinics.
-In addition, students will experience the practice of law through programs integrated throughout the curriculum, including:
+All Elon Law students spend a full term during their second year in a Residency-in-Practice guided by a residency host and a faculty member.
+Placements are in judicial clerkships, public and private law offices, or one of the school’s in-house legal clinics.
+In addition, students experience the practice of law through programs integrated throughout the curriculum, including:

 - First-year lab courses